-Pregnancy is an exciting and special time.
-But it can also be overwhelming.
-At Lehigh Valley Health Network (LVHN), our goal is to make your move to parenthood – or growth of your family – safe, memorable and stress-free.
+Pregnancy is an exciting and special time – but it can also be overwhelming, even if you are adding to your family.
+That’s why you can rely on your Lehigh Valley Health Network (LVHN) obstetrics and gynecology care team for support, guidance and excellent care for you and your baby.
+Our goal is to make your move to parenthood – or growth of your family – safe, memorable and stress-free.
 Your obstetrician or certified nurse-midwife can guide you through all of your health care decisions and answer any questions you have.

 The most important thing you can do to make sure you have a safe pregnancy is to adopt a healthy lifestyle, including scheduling and attending all of your prenatal checkups.
 Early in your first trimester you will have your first visits with your pregnancy care provider and personal nurse liaison.

 At LVHN, we want you to be able to choose the right provider for your circumstances.
 That’s why we offer:

 - Advanced practice clinicians in the office such as certified registered nurse practitioners and physician assistants

 We also offer the Baby Bundle, which is our pregnancy and newborn guide for families.
 Baby Bundle is an app and e-book that gives you all the information you need during pregnancy, including important guidelines for health and safety and also track and monitor your pregnancy milestones.